| Which Mac Duinnshleibhe? There is a great deal of evidence to support the theory

 see how someone of the Cenél nGabráin could become

 the Coarb of St Moluag the patron saint of the Cenél Loairn.
+I cannot identify our family in any of the genealogies – a

-- Under Brehon law the succession should have gone to someone of
+strange omission if this theory were true.
+Under Brehon law the succession should have gone to someone of

 the Fine Erluma, (Tribe of the Saint) or the Fine Grin (Tribe of the